Immigration

 DocumentNotes / gotchas

-Current and previous residence cardsThese help show the 5-year residence chain
+Current and previous residence cardsThese help show the five-year residence chain.

-Proof of accommodationRegistered rental contract, property ownership proof, or properly formalised landlord declaration
+Proof of accommodationRegistered rental contract, ownership proof, or properly formalised landlord declaration.

 Accommodation proof is one of the easiest parts to underestimate.